cpsievert/cpsievert.github.com/slides/pitchRx/jsm/index.md

   * frequencies
   * probabilities of events (more interesting in most cases)

-3. Useful for answering questions such as: "Do umpires favor home pitchers?"
+3. Useful for answering questions such as: "Do umpires favor home (as opposed to away) pitchers?"
+  * More specifically: "Given the umpire has to make a decision, do home pitchers have a higher chance of receiving a called strike?""

 ## Some terminology